descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 ## Why not before

 Only recently have we had all the pieces to make this happen.
+Further there is greater need now that more types are getting constexpr constructors.
+Also types that would normally be dynamically allocated such as string and vector has opened up the door wide for many more types being constructed at compile time.

 ### C++11